TheNathannator/RB4InstrumentMapper/README.md

 4. Repeat for each connected device in the other Player tabs.
 5. Click `Done`.

+## Troubleshooting

+### FAQs

+- "I see an XInput gamepad after hitting Start, but no inputs respond!"

+If you haven't restarted your PC since installing ViGEmBus, do so now.
+Sometimes it doesn't fully work until after a reboot.

+### Error Logs

+In the case that the program crashes, an error log is saved to a `RB4InstrumentMapper` > `Logs` folder inside your Documents folder.
+Make sure to include it when getting help or creating an issue report for the crash.

-## Packet Logs
+### Packet Logs

 RB4InstrumentMapper is capable of logging packets to a file for debugging purposes.
 To do so, enable both the `Show Packets (for debugging)` and `Log packets to file` checkboxes, then hit Start.
 Packet logs get saved to a `RB4InstrumentMapper` > `PacketLogs` folder inside your Documents folder.
 Make sure to include it when getting help or creating an issue report for packet parsing issues.

 Note that these settings are meant for debugging purposes only, leaving them enabled can reduce the performance of the program somewhat.

-## Error Logs
+## Advanced Usage

-In the case that the program crashes, an error log is saved to a `RB4InstrumentMapper` > `Logs` folder inside your Documents folder.
-Make sure to include it when getting help or creating an issue report for the crash.

-## Command-Line Interface
+### Command-Line Interface

 A command-line interface version of RB4InstrumentMapper is included alongside the GUI version.
 This is useful for scenarios where you want to run it without user interaction, such as a custom arcade cabinet or other startup automation scenarios.